 Emperor Diocletian at Spalatro in Dalmatia" in 1764

 Adam's task of providing his readers with an enthralling view of the Peristyle would have been much more difficult today as he would have found himself in a shopping mall.
-The steps are leased to Café Luxor (you might wish to see their website to understand what goes on there day and night - it opens in another window); the central part of the square is occupied by a platform for shows; an opening below the Serliana leads to a bric-a-brac bazaar housed in the underground structures of the palace.
+The steps are leased to a café; the central part of the square is occupied by a platform for shows; an opening below the Serliana leads to a bric-a-brac bazaar housed in the underground structures of the palace.

 Detail of the "Serliana"

 What exactly Diocletian had in mind when he ordered the construction of the palace is difficult to understand.
 The complex is definitely too small to be a place from which an emperor could rule the Empire and actually Diocletian set his residence at Nicomedia, today's Iznit near Nicaea and Byzantium.
 If instead he wanted a location where to rest and enjoy life then the complex is more similar to a barracks than to Villa Adriana, the finest remaining example of an imperial villa.

 Those who built and decorated the palace could avail themselves of a white limestone quarried on Brac, an island opposite Spalato.
 In order to obtain some contrast effects reddish granite columns were brought from Egypt and greenish marmor carystium or cipollino columns from Karistos, on the Greek island of Euboea.

 Considering the height of the columns, the space between them is narrower than that which can be seen in previous Roman monuments (e.g. Arch of Septimius Severus at Leptis Magna).

 Vestibule: (left) portal; (right) etching by R. Adam